-Our work is also pertinent to recent global convergence results for PG methods.~\citet{fazel2018global,malpanbhakhabarwai20,mohzarsoljovCDC19,mohsoljovL4DC20,mohsoljovLCSS21,mohzarsoljovTAC22} provided global convergence guarantees and quantified sample complexity of (natural) PG methods for nonconvex linear quadratic regulator problem of both discrete- and continuous-time systems.~\cite{zhang2019global} showed that locally optimal policies for MDPs are achievable using PG methods with reward reshaping.~\citet{wang2019neural} demonstrated that (natural) PG methods converge to the globally optimal value when overparametrized neural networks are used.
-A variant of NPG, trust-region policy optimization (TRPO)~\citep{schulman2015trust}, converges to the globally optimal policy with overparametrized neural networks~\citep{liu2019neural} and for regularized MDPs~\citep{shani2019adaptive}.~\citet{bhandari2019global,bhandari2020note} studied global optimality and convergence of PG methods from a policy iteration perspective.~\citet{agarwal2019optimality} characterized global convergence properties of (natural) PG methods and studied computational, approximation, and sample size issues.
-Additional recent advances along these lines include~\citep{mei2020global,zhang2020variational,cen2020fast,liu2020improved,khodadadian2022linear}.
-While all these references handle a lack of convexity in the objective function, additional effort is required to deal with nonconvex constraints that arise in optimal control of constrained MDPs.
+Our work is also pertinent to the global convergence results of PG methods.~\citet{fazel2018global,malpanbhakhabarwai20,mohzarsoljovCDC19,mohsoljovL4DC20,mohsoljovLCSS21,mohzarsoljovTAC22} provided global convergence guarantees and quantified sample complexity of (natural) PG methods for the nonconvex linear quadratic regulator problem of both discrete- and continuous-time systems.~\cite{zhang2020global} showed that locally optimal policies for MDPs are achievable using PG methods with reward reshaping.~\citet{wang2019neural} demonstrated that (natural) PG methods converge to the globally optimal value when overparametrized neural networks are used.
+A variant of NPG, trust-region policy optimization (TRPO)~\citep{schulman2015trust}, converges to the globally optimal policy with overparametrized neural networks~\citep{liu2019neural} and for regularized MDPs~\citep{shani2019adaptive}.~\citet{bhandari2024global,bhandari2020note} studied global optimality and convergence of PG methods from a policy iteration perspective.~\citet{agarwal2021optimality} characterized global convergence properties of (natural) PG methods and studied computational, approximation, and sample size issues.
+Additional recent advances along these lines include~\citep{mei2020global,zhang2020variational,cen2022fast,liu2020improved,khodadadian2022linear}.
+While all these references handled the lack of convexity in the objective function, additional effort is required to deal with \emph{nonconvex constraints} that arise in constrained MDPs.
 Our paper addresses \mbox{this challenge.}